Graduate Studies Faculty

 Program in Molecular & Cellular Biosciences

-Research Interests:developmental, Neurobiology of Disease, biology, developmental neurobiology, nervous system, neurodegeneration, neuroscience, signal transduction, cell migration, cell adhesion, in vivo imaging, embryogenesis, embryology, Ephrins, Eph receptors, Ig-CAMs, G proteins, non-receceptor tyrosine kinases, Amyloid Precursor Protein, Alzheimer's Disease, biology of aging » Click here for more about Dr. Copenhaver's research » PubMed Listing
+Research Interests:developmental, Neurobiology of Disease, biology, developmental neurobiology, nervous system, neurodegeneration, neuroscience, signal transduction, cell migration, cell adhesion, in vivo imaging, embryogenesis, embryology, Ephrins, Eph receptors, Ig-CAMs, G proteins, non-receceptor tyrosine kinases, Amyloid Precursor Protein, biology of aging, new drugs for treating Alzheimer's Disease » Click here for more about Dr. Copenhaver's research » PubMed Listing

-Preceptor RotationsAcademic Term Available Summer 2017 Maybe Winter 2017 Maybe Spring 2017 Maybe
+Preceptor RotationsAcademic Term Available Fall 2017 No Winter 2018 Maybe Spring 2018 Maybe Summer 2018 Maybe

 Faculty MentorshipDr.
 Copenhaver might be available as a mentor for 2017-2018.